 Make it Easy.

-Have a notebook and pen at the ready.
 Set an upper limit to your journalling (e.g. “I will write one page max”) – this will make it less likely that you’ll overcommit and give up when it gets overwhelming.

 Create a Ritual.